Esri/arcgis-maps-sdk-java-samples/README.md

 ```

 ## Import samples into developer IDE
-Once you have the sample repo directory structure in place from above you can import into your favorite IDE or use text editors like Atom or Sublime Text.
+Once you have the sample repo directory structure in place from above you can import into your favorite IDE.
+We will step through [IntelliJ IDEA](https://www.jetbrains.com/idea/) and [Eclipse](https://eclipse.org/) as they both have excellent gradle support.

 ### IntelliJ IDEA
 To import the project into IntelliJ IDEA, follow these steps: